 Recently there was a brief period where I was traveling relatively frequently for work.
 I managed to hone my skills at packing everything into a single bag, appreciated that I could use my iPad non-stop from when I sat down on boarding, and figured out the best place to wait for a flight from the Sydney Airport.
 It’s new the Virgin Australia gates, between a Hudson’s cafe and the Coopers bar.
+I did at a point wish that I had my company to rely on for all the flights or even to have a private jet for these trips.
+Well, big dreams don’t come easy; let us fly back to the boarding.

 Easy access to power is the source of all joy when you travel with a hungry family of devices to feed.
 While a lot of the gates do have power points, there is certainly something to be said for combined with chairs, coffee and a bottle of water.
 All of these are in easy reach at a long, wooden bench next to that Hudson’s cafe.